Our Success: Read About Our Past Cases

 Union County | $11.5 Million Jury Verdict

-$11.5 million jury verdict against Conrail for the victims of a railroad crossing crash.
-Plaintiffs received $3.5 million in compensatory damages and $8 million in punitive damages.
-Largest verdict in history of Union County and also one of the largest punitive damage awards in the state of Ohio.
+This case resulted in a $11.5 million jury verdict against Conrail for the victims of a railroad crossing crash.
+The plaintiffs received $3.5 million in compensatory damages and $8 million in punitive damages.
+It was the largest verdict in the history of Union County and also one of the largest punitive damage awards in the state of Ohio.

 Doe Plaintiffs v.
 Bayer Corporation